kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 Let's look at each of the above sections and see how

 ### Moving data across the WASM boundary

+Above I said

+> when every part of the process needs a different memory representation, the interchange between each is going to have overhead

 I said above "if only there was some standardized binary format for arrays of geometries".